-Let's better understand how the popularity of plastic surgery began, how the tradition is and how plastic surgery is seen there.
+Let's better understand how the popularity of plastic surgery began, what the tradition is and how plastic surgery is seen there.
 Are surgeries cheaper?
 How does access to cosmetic surgery work in the country?

-South Korean Beauty Pattern
+South Korean beauty standard

 double eyelid surgery

-from dream to nightmare
+From dream to nightmare

 In South Korea, both men and women are bombarded daily with advertisements on walls, buses and billboards to improve their appearance simply and easily.
 Many are convinced of this from an early age.